ricbl/eyetracking/README.md

 `examples_and_paper_numbers` is provided to show how to get the numbers used to validate the publicly available dataset and a few examples of how to use it.
 All scripts have to be run from inside their respective folders.

-Below we provide a short description of each folder and the recommended order for running scripts that depend on the outputs of other scripts or on manually built tables.
+Below we provide a short description of each folder and the recommended order for running scripts.
+The provided paths are relative to each of the folders.

 ### pre_processing_or_sampling_or_ibm_training

 Code used to generate information needed for running data-collection sessions.

 To get the list of images to show to radiologists:
-1. Place tables from the MIMIC-CXR dataset in `datasets/mimic/tables/`
+1. Place tables from the MIMIC-CXR and MIMIC-CXR-JPG dataset in `../datasets/mimic/tables/`
 2. Run `generate_mimic_image_lists_per_user.m`
 3. Run `download_mimic_files_from_list.m`
 4. Run `copy_list_to_folder_for_checking.m`
-5. manually find, between the sampled images, excessively rotated images, clearly flipped images, images with anonymizing rectangles intersecting the lungs, images with a large part of the lungs missing.
+5. Manually find, between the sampled images listed in the `images_check_rectangle/` folder, excessively rotated images, clearly flipped images, images with anonymizing rectangles intersecting the lungs, images with a large part of the lungs missing.
 6. Run `exclude_images_from_list.m`

 To train the speech-to-text model:
-1. Place reports from the MIMIC-CXR dataset in `datasets/mimic/reports/`
+1. Place reports  from the MIMIC-CXR dataset (`file`s folder) in `../datasets/mimic/reports/`
 2. Run `copy_mimic_reports_for_ibm_preprocessing.py`
-3. Put the credentials of the IBM Watson account in `credentials/ibm_credentials_sci.json` (check `create_ibm_model.py` for the needed keywords)
+3. Put the credentials of the IBM Watson account in `credentials/ibm_credentials_sci.json` (check the `get_credentials` function in`create_ibm_model.py` for the needed keywords)
 4. Run `create_ibm_model.py`

 For a list of expressions used as a sign that a sentence in a report referred to another study, check the `list_of_unwanted_expressions` variable in `copy_mimic_reports_for_ibm_preprocessing.py`.
-Sentences with any of these expressions were not used in the training of the IBM Watson Speech-to-text models.
+Sentences with any of these expressions were not used in the training of the IBM Watson Speech to Text models.
+Sentences with characters that were not whitespaces, comma, letters or hyphens were also excluded.

-For a list of transcription errors automatically corrected before the editing by the radiologists, check the `replace_dict` variable in `interface_src/scripts/convert_audio_to_text_ibm.py`.
+For a list of transcription errors automatically corrected before the editing by the radiologists, check the `replace_dict` variable in `../interface_src/scripts/convert_audio_to_text_ibm.py`.

 ### interface_src

-To start the MATLAB interface for data collection, initialize MATLAB with the`ptb3-matlab` command line command and run `interface_src/interface/xray_et.m`.
+To start the MATLAB interface for data collection, initialize MATLAB with the`ptb3-matlab` command line command and run `interface/xray_et.m`.

 #### Quick instructions for the use of the interface

 ##### General
-- The meaning of each argument from the interface configuration window is commented in the `xray_et.m` script.
+- The meaning of each argument from the interface configuration window is commented at the beginning of the `interface/xray_et.m` script.
-- Instructions for what to do on each screen are shown in the interface.
+- Instructions for what to do on each screen are displayed by the interface.
 - Use the "Save And Exit" button to exit the interface properly.
 Alt + E exits the interface when in the middle of a case, but, when used, data is not fully saved for that case.
 Avoid clicking Ctrl + C because it may make the interface unresponsive.
 - Cases with red warnings on the last screen should be discarded.

 ##### Chest x-rays
-- Right mouse button controls windowing.
+- The right mouse button controls windowing.
 Dragging the mouse up and down controls window width, while left and right controls window level.
-- Middle mouse wheel or up/down arrow control zooming.
+- The middle mouse wheel or up/down arrow control zooming.
-- Drag the mouse with the middle mouse button clicked for panning.
+- Drag with the middle mouse button for panning.
-- Drag with the left mouse button pressed to draw ellipses and bounding boxes, when available.
+- Drag with the left mouse button to draw ellipses and bounding boxes, when available.

 ##### Dictation screen
-- Punctuations have to be dictated: comma, period, or slash.
+- Punctuations have to be dictated: comma, period, and slash.
 - Audio recording is automatic.

 ##### Text editing
-- Drag with the left mouse button pressed to select.
+- Drag with the left mouse button to select.
 - Click the left mouse button to change the cursor position.
 - Double click the left mouse button to select a word.
 - Use Ctrl + z to undo.